ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **Windowed**, toggle windowed mode
 - **Windowed Borderless**, toggle borderless mode
 - **Pause Game On Focus Loss**, pauses the game when it's minimized
+- **Letterbox**, draws cutscene borders on top and bottom of the screen
+- **Pillarbox**, draws cutscene borders on screen sides in ultrawide
+- **FPS Counter**, shows an episode colored FPS counter on the top left of the screen
 - **LightSyncRGB**, only Logitech hardware is supported, requires Logitech G HUB app,   [**watch full clip on YouTube**](https://www.youtube.com/watch?v=oLxn3q-NnZ0&hd=1)

 ![LightSyncRGB](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/assets/4904157/f925ad27-19ce-4dde-8801-0cec1578ade7)

-- **FPS Counter**, shows an episode colored FPS counter on the top left of the screen
-- **Letterbox**, draws cutscene borders on top and bottom of the screen
-- **Pillarbox**, draws cutscene borders on screen sides in ultrawide
+- **Timed Events**, toggles added seasonal events
+- **Check For Fusion Fix Updates**, checks if there's an update available on startup

+#### Audio

 - **Cutscene Audio Sync**, enable this if you experience audio desynchronization in cutscenes
 - **Alternative Dialogues**, when enabled, forces the game to use alternative dialogues in some missions
-- **Timed Events**, toggles added seasonal events
-- **Check For Fusion Fix Updates**, checks if there's an update available on startup

 #### Controls

-- **Raw Input**, raw input for menu and adjustments for in-game camera mouse look
 - **Always Run**, allows to run by default, like in classic GTA games
+- **Allow Movement When Zoomed**, allows movement when aiming with a sniper rifle
+- **Camera Shake**, shake effect has been fixed to work consistently at any frame rate and can be disabled with this option
 - **Cover Centering**, added an option to disable camera centering in cover
-- **Allow Movement When Zoomed**, allows movement when aiming with a sniper rifle
-- **Centering Delay**, controls the time until the camera auto centering kicks in after moving it
-- **Gamepad Icons**, allows to select various controller icon styles (Xbox 360, Xbox One, PS3, PS4, PS5, Nintendo Switch, Steam Deck)
 - **Centered Vehicle Camera**, makes vehicle camera centered, for more options install the [original mod](https://github.com/gennariarmando/iv-centered-vehicle-cam) separately
 - **Centered On Foot Camera**, makes on foot camera centered, also for more options install the [original mod](https://github.com/gennariarmando/iv-centered-onfoot-cam)
-- **Camera Shake**, shake effect has been fixed to work consistently at any frame rate and can be disabled with this option
 - **Turn Indicators**, allows the player to use vehicle turn indicators
+- **Centering Delay**, controls the time until the camera auto centering kicks in after moving it
+- **Gamepad Icons**, allows to select various controller icon styles (Xbox 360, Xbox One, PS3, PS4, PS5, Nintendo Switch, Steam Deck)
+- **Raw Input**, raw input for menu and adjustments for in-game camera mouse look

 ## Core/Gameplay Changelog